NassiDudi/S-P500-Forecasting-using-LSTM/README.md

    `prepare_data()`processes historical prices into features and target variables for model training.
 It performs two critical tasks:
    - Normalization with `StandardScaler`: Data is normalized to have a mean of 0 and a standard deviation of 1.
 This standardization ensures all features are on the same scale, improving the convergence rate and         training stability of the LSTM model.

-   -Sliding Window Creation for LSTM: The function creates sliding windows of data, where each window contains `window_size` consecutive time steps of input data (e.g., 10 time steps).
+   - Sliding Window Creation for LSTM: The function creates sliding windows of data, where each window contains `window_size` consecutive time steps of input data (e.g., 10 time steps).
       - **X (features)**: Sequences of historical data (e.g., 10-day windows) provided as input to the LSTM.
       - **y (target)**: The target value (e.g., SPY price) corresponding to the next time step after each window.